Tunisia entry requirements for Zambia passport holders

 May be checked

-Zambian passport holders need a visa to enter Tunisia in 2026.
-You must arrange this before you travel — there is no visa on arrival or e-visa option currently available.
-Plan ahead and apply at the nearest Tunisian embassy or consulate.
+Zambian passport holders need a visa to enter Tunisia.
+You must arrange this before you travel by applying at a Tunisian embassy or consulate.
+Plan ahead, as there is no visa-on-arrival or eVisa option for Zambian citizens.

 Entry requirements